 States with Publication Requirements

 While most states do not have this requirement, a few, including New York, Arizona, and Nebraska, mandate it.
 The specifics of the requirement, such as the duration of the publication and the type of newspapers in which the announcement must be made, can vary from state to state.
+For example: New York state requires new entities to publish this notice for six consecutive weeks and then file a Certificate of Publication with the state.
+This publication process can add several hundred dollars to your overall formation costs, depending on the county where your business is located.

 New York's Publication Requirement